readthedocs/readthedocs.org/docs/dev/style-guide.rst

 --------

-Since the above Word List is for internal reference, we also maintain a :doc:`/glossary` with terms that have canonical definitions in our docs.
+Since the above Word List is for internal reference, we also maintain a :doc:`rtd:glossary` with terms that have canonical definitions in our docs.
-Terms that can otherwise have multiple definitions *or* have a particular meaning in Read the Docs context should always be added to the :doc:`/glossary` and referenced using the ``:term:`` role.
+Terms that can otherwise have multiple definitions *or* have a particular meaning in Read the Docs context should always be added to the :doc:`rtd:glossary` and referenced using the ``:term:`` role.

 Using a glossary helps us (authors) to have consistent definitions but even more importantly,